isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 ##### **1\.
 Does every case lead to a hearing before a Disciplinary Committee?**

-No. It depends on the seriousness of the alleged breach of the [Safe Sport Unified Code](https://www.safesport.sg/files/Safe%20Sport%20Unified%20Code%20v4.pdf) (“Unified Code”).
+No. It depends on the seriousness of the alleged breach of the [Safe Sport Unified Code](https://www.safesport.sg/safe-sport-programme/unified-code) (“Unified Code”).

 The level of seriousness of a breach can be classified as low, medium or high based on the Assessment of Seriousness.

 A breach that is classified at a low level of seriousness will be managed by the Member Organisation.

-A breach that is classified at a medium or high level of seriousness will be managed by the [Safe Sport Commission](https://www.safesport.sg/about/commission-members) (“Commission”) and subjected to a hearing.
+Breaches of higher levels of seriousness will be managed by the [Safe Sport Commission](https://www.safesport.sg/about/commission-members) (“Commission”).

-To learn more about the Assessment of Seriousness, see Appendix 1 & 2 of the [Safe Sport Programme Handbook](https://www.safesport.sg/files/Safe%20Sport%20Programme%20Handbook%20101.pdf) (“Handbook”).
+To learn more about the Assessment of Seriousness, see Appendix 1 &amp; 2 of the [Safe Sport Programme Handbook](TO EDIT AFTER MOVING WEBPAGE) (“Handbook”).

 ##### **2\.
 Why is there a need for a hearing?**